3Controls/tangobox/doc/_build/html/_sources/index.rst.txt

   Simply install it and start the program.
 * TangoBox is released in **.ova** extension so it can be easily imported.
 * Select *import* and choose downloaded TangoBox file
-* If you want, you can change VM's configuration (i.e graphics, RAM)
+* If you want, you can change VM's configuration (i.e graphics, RAM). **It is highly recommended to increase default RAM size**
 * Wait for VirtualBox to import machine

 After importing the VM image to VirtualBox you may start it.